Svetasv logo

 Chapter 3 5 People will oppress each other— man against man, neighbor against neighbor.
 The young will rise up against the old, the nobody against the honored.

-Jerusalem and Judea went into a state of lawlessness, because God had taken away its supplies and all the able leadership.
+Jerusalem and Judea went into a state of lawlessness, because God had taken away its supplies and all its able leadership.
 Also, the various Judahite factions had their own bands of soldiers who sometimes fought each other, even during the Roman siege.

 Subunit A2: God takes away both supplies and leadership from the wicked Judahites (3:6-8)